AlteredCraft/workshop-rag-basics/docs/course-spec.md

 General notes
 - Modules lead with recap , end with teaser to next module
+- encourge "if yours is working look to help others"

 ### Opening (20 minutes)
 - Welcome, introductions, environment check